Beginner Composting for Homesteaders: How to Start the Easy Way

 When it comes to compost ingredients, there are three basic components.
 These components are: greens, browns, and water.
 If you’ve dabbled in the composting world at all, you have probably come across the terms “greens” and “browns”.
 But in case you’re new to these terms, I’ll provide the basic definitions here.

-"Greens" are nitrogen sources for compost.
-These components are high in nitrogen, such as green grass clippings, food scraps, coffee grounds, and manure.
+“Greens” are the compost ingredients that are high in nitrogen.
+Some examples of nitrogen sources you can add to compost are green grass clippings, food scraps, coffee grounds, and manure.

-Browns: Carbon sources for compost.
-These components are high in carbon, such as wood chips or shavings, unbleached paper, shredded cardboard, fallen leaves, straw or dried grass.
+“Browns” are compost ingredients that are high in carbon.
+Some examples of carbon sources that you can add to compost are wood chips or shavings, unbleached paper, shredded cardboard, fallen leaves, straw or dried grass.

 Water is the third major component of compost.
-It’s essential to keep the compost pile evenly moist throughout.
+It is essential to keep the compost pile evenly moist throughout.
 The general rule of thumb is that you should be able to squeeze one drop of water out of a handful of compost at any given time.

 I don’t necessarily measure any of these ingredients – I eyeball all three of them.
 I just make sure my greens and browns seem relatively balanced, and layer plenty of water into the pile as I go.